 L.A.
 Waddell who studied Sumerian, and wrote "Makers of Civilization in Race and History" translated Uruk as Enoch from the Sumerian Unug.
 He writes, "The City of Enoch, we have seen, is admitted by all the leading Biblical experts to be identical with the City Unug or Unuk and latterly Uruk, of the Sumerians, and identical with "Erech" of the later Hebrew Old Testament texts."

-According to the Sumerian King List, Mesh-ki-ang-gasher was the city’s first ruler and the man under whom it was built.
+According to the Sumerian King List, Mesh-ki-ang-gasher was the city of Uruk's first ruler and the man under whom it was built.
 If we look carefully at the name Mesh-ki-ang-gasher we may see a similarity between Cain and Kian Mesh-ki-ang-gasher.

-But there was, it seems, several dialects in the area of southern Mesopotamia, so trying to button hole a name is not simple.
+But there were several dialects in the area of southern Mesopotamia, so trying to button hole a name is not simple.
 Adam seems to have spoken an early form of the Akkadian language.
-But the Sumerian's were slowly infiltrating the area and their language, for a time, became predominant.
+But the Sumerian's were slowly infiltrating the area and their language, for a time, became predominant until eventually "the earth (land) was of one tongue, and of the same speech" (Gen 11:1).
+So as the Neolithic revolution got well and truly underway the Sumerian tongue flourished and became the lingua franca for traders and the dominant language in Mesopotamia.
+Sumerian was replaced by the Semitic Akkadian language around 2000 BC.
+See Why Did God Confuse The Languages?

 There is no biblical record of the birth of Cain so we can’t reliably date it, but his younger brother Seth was born in 4918 BC.